-Part 8 - Appeals Procedure
+8. Appeals Procedure

-- 8.1 Applicants whose school place application has been turned down will have the legal right to appeal against the governors decision, providing a formal application for a school place was submitted and a decision letter received.
-Full details explaining the appeal process will be set out in the decision letter. - 8.2 An appeal timetable is published on the school website by 28th February every year.
+- 8.1 Applicants whose school place application has been turned down will have the legal right to appeal against the decision, providing a formal application for a school place was submitted and a decision letter received.
+Full details explaining the appeal process will be set out in the decision letter. - 8.2 An appeal timetable is published on the local authority website by 28th February every year.
 This sets out the timeframe for the various stages in the appeal process and includes statutory dates by which appeals must be heard.
-The governors do not organise appeal hearings during school holiday periods and any appeal received when the school is closed will not be administered until school resumes. - 8.3 The governors appeal form must always be completed and submitted to the School Office.
+The school does not organise appeal hearings during school holiday periods and any appeal received when the school is closed will not be administered until school resumes. - 8.3 The appeal form must always be completed and submitted to the School Office.
 An appeal form can be downloaded from the school website or obtained from the School Office.

-Part 9 - Further General Information
+9. Further General Information